KristupasJon/Microplastics-segmentation-classification-UNET-VGG16-LR/README.md

 3. **Unsupervised Classification**: KMeans clustering applied to extracted features automatically discovers natural groupings in the data, with pseudo labels assigned to create three distinct microplastic categories: oval, string, and other morphological types.
 A Logistic Regression classifier then learns to map features to these discovered categories.

 **Innovation**: The key innovation lies in the pseudo labeling strategy that transforms an unsupervised problem into a supervised one, combined with extensive data augmentation to overcome dataset limitations.
-This approach demonstrates how advanced machine learning techniques can be applied to real world environmental monitoring challenges where labeled data is scarce or unavailable.
+**Practical Impact for Scientists**
+This approach demonstrates that minimal manual labeling effort (only a small CSV file with basic annotations) can achieve robust classification results, significantly reducing the time scientists need to spend on tedious data labeling tasks.
+Even as a proof of concept, this pipeline shows that advanced machine learning can provide effective workarounds for the traditional grunt work of extensive dataset annotation, allowing researchers to focus on analysis rather than data preparation.

 ## Dataset Challenges and Solutions